The Only Costa Rica Packing Guide You’ll Ever Need (Especially for Women)

 Comfortable Walking/Hiking Shoes

-Whether you’re exploring cities or hiking through rainforests, comfortable walking shoes are an essential for your Costa Rica packing list.
-Your shoe type really depends on where you’re planning to go and do in Costa Rica.
+Whether you’re exploring cities or hiking through rainforests, comfortable walking shoes are a key part of any packing list for Costa Rica for women.
+They’re even more critical if you’re packing for Costa Rica rainy season, as trails can be muddy.
 I only needed Keen hiking sandals for our Costa Rica adventures.

 Casual Shoes for Costa Rica